ejolly/pymer4/docs/installation.rst

 2. If you don't have R/RStudio installed
 ########################################
-It's highly recommended that you install and use the `Anaconda Python distribution <https://www.anaconda.com/distribution/>`_ to manage your Python packages/environment.
-Anaconda can also install and maintain R and R-packages for you.
+The `Anaconda Python distribution <https://www.anaconda.com/distribution/>`_ can also install and maintain R and R-packages for you.
 To install R and the the required packages through Anaconda:

  .. code-block:: bash